-A subjective perspective of relational interaction and intimation with the people around you differentiates a friend from a client.
+A subjective perspective of interaction and intimation with the people around you differentiates a friend from a client.
 The former being much beneficial.

 THE LOLLIPOP BUSINESS